For more information, contact Trisha Riggs at 202-624-7086 (o) or 202-679- 4557 (m); [email protected]

-In the essay “An Era of Less,” Blank, ULI’s senior resident fellow for real estate finance, discusses the shrunken financial industry, now defined by lower real estate returns, limited new development prospects, reduced credit availability and curbed profits.
-Conditions in the commercial sector are expected to improve moderately over the next year, positioning real estate as offering attractive, but not double-digit investment potential, he notes.
-“This reconstituted marketplace should reposition real estate as an attractive yield-producing asset class for those investors who recalibrate investment expectations on a long-term horizon,” Blank says.
+Newsum’s message reinforced the theme of the “era of less” in the 2011 Emerging Trends in Real Estate: The Americas report, released today by ULI and PricewaterhouseCoopers.
+The report discusses how the industry is now defined by lower real estate returns, limited new development prospects, reduced credit availability and curbed profits.
+It notes that conditions in the commercial sector are expected to improve moderately over the next year, which will position real estate as offering attractive, but not double-digit investment potential.
+According to the report, “this reconstituted marketplace should reposition real estate as an attractive yield-producing asset class for those investors who recalibrate investment expectations on a long-term horizon.”

 About the Urban Land Institute